With so many options and 'must sees' on the world map, you may need some ideas of where to go and how to plan your travelling experience.

 Jerusalem, rather a lot in a small area, or New York, a modern wonder of the world

 South America: Cusco in Peru, Valparaiso in Chile, San Agustin/Zona Cafetera in Colombia and Merida in Venezuela

 Okay it doesn't come for free.
 You'll certainly spend more time and money than you wished, but if you are looking for some fun try...

 Eastern Europe's summer party circuit (Budapest, Prague) and of course the Greek Islands

 Thailand (especially the islands and Bangkok) and Boracay, Philippines

 Carnival! (the week before Lent).
-New Orleans, Barranquilla (Colombia), Northern Germany, Port of Spain (Trinidad), Brazil or Santiago de Cuba (this one is over the summer)
+New Orleans, Barranquilla (Colombia), Western Germany, Port of Spain (Trinidad), Brazil or Santiago de Cuba (this one is over the summer)